Encore Wire (WIRE) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the copper wire maker had lost 4.52% in the past month.
-In that same time, the Industrial Products sector lost 3.81%, while the S&P 500 lost 5.98%.
+Heading into today, shares of the copper wire maker had lost 1.34% over the past month, lagging the Industrial Products sector's gain of 3.55% and the S&P 500's loss of 0.23% in that time.

-Investors will be hoping for strength from Encore Wire as it approaches its next earnings release.
-On that day, Encore Wire is projected to report earnings of $4.61 per share, which would represent a year-over-year decline of 33.29%.
+Wall Street will be looking for positivity from Encore Wire as it approaches its next earnings report date.
+In that report, analysts expect Encore Wire to post earnings of $4.61 per share.
+This would mark a year-over-year decline of 33.29%.

-Investors might also notice recent changes to analyst estimates for Encore Wire.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Encore Wire should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Encore Wire is currently a Zacks Rank #3 (Hold).

-Investors should also note Encore Wire's current valuation metrics, including its Forward P/E ratio of 8.65.
-This valuation marks a no noticeable deviation compared to its industry's average Forward P/E of 8.65.
+Investors should also note Encore Wire's current valuation metrics, including its Forward P/E ratio of 9.18.
+For comparison, its industry has an average Forward P/E of 9.18, which means Encore Wire is trading at a no noticeable deviation to the group.

 The Wire and Cable Products industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 37, putting it in the top 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 92, which puts it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report